c-mues/MDAProject/README.md

 ### Downloading spaCy language model

-Both of the tutorials will be using the spaCy English language model, so we will be needing to download it first.
+We will be using the spaCy English language model, so we will be needing to download it first.
 This [link](https://spacy.io/usage/models) contains instructions to download this model.
 You can also run the following code in notebook:

 ```python